ds-modules/curriculum-guide/connector/instructor/checklist.md

 * Meet with Gunjan to discuss the infrastructure
 * Create a public course repo
 * Create a private course repo
-* Create a course website

-* Update your course website
+* Create/update your course website

 * Let us know if you want student help

 * Read through this guide